state anniversary license plate

 West Virginia Centennial 1863-1963

-West Virginia was created during the midst of the Civil War from the Virginia counties that had remained loyal to the union.
+West Virginia was created during the midst of the Civil War from the Virginia counties that had remained loyal to the Union.
 Like Kansas, West Virginia celebrated its 100th anniversary on its plates for two years.
-The 1963 plate is shown at left; the 1964 plate also acknowledged the statehood centennial.
 The 1963 plate is unusual in that it is debossed – the plate number, state name, etc. are lower than the blue background.
+The 1964 plate is embossed in the normal manner.

 Florida 400th Anniversary